rathneesh06/abhiyaan-app/INTRODUCTION.md

 One more idea that came to my mind was to consider the velocties and acceleration of the two balls who are together to be the same .
 I wanted to try this out too but my video editing software couldnt crop the video as the time of each clip is very less :( :(

+# TASK 5

+THe model that i have used for semantic segmentation is U-Net .
+It involved two  major parts .
+First part is the encoder and the next part is decoder .
+The dowsamling part contains mupltiple layers of Double convolution and max pooling .The upsampling part contains multiple conv transpose layers .
+During the downsampling , we successfully extract out the features in the image and we upsample to get back the resolution of the image .
+Skip connections are also used in in unet .
+By introducing skip connections in the encoder-decoded architecture, fine-grained details can be recovered in the prediction

+This is the code for my model (https://colab.research.google.com/drive/1LAwXmjEeL_imS46asyMVAOvb0CYzVTZq?usp=sharing)